TechSckoolByVijay/killercoda-scenarios/s01l04-search-ninja/step1.md

 Welcome to your search ninja training!
 Today you'll learn `grep` - one of Linux's most powerful tools for finding text.
 Think of it as your digital detective! �️

-## 🔍 Question 1: Your First Search Mission
+## 🔍 Practice Exercise 1: Your First Search Mission

 Let's start by finding specific text in a log file.
 This is like searching for clues in a detective story: